 We also each wear our ski jackets and day boots onto the airplane as a way of carrying our own gear and if we plan to ski on the day of arrival, this makes it quite a bit easier for access once we drop off our luggage at the hotel or condo.
 Inside the jacket pockets, we generally have our ski gloves (or attach them to hang on to the jacket), our slimline gloves, our face and headgear, packages of hand warmers, pre-purchased ski tickets, and walky-talkies.

 For travel outfits and après ski clothing, I typically bring quite a bit of black clothing, which hides stains, and coordinates easily with other pieces of clothing I bring.
-Denim is not typically up to dress code for women in ski towns, so I mostly bring black pants and leggings to go around town.
+Denim is not typically up to the dress code for women in ski towns, so I mostly bring black pants and leggings to go around town.
 For the kids and husband, they do, however, bring a pair of jeans and also collared shirts for the nights going out for dinner.

-- For the non-ski time, we pack two shirts, a t-shirt, 3 pairs of underwear, and pants for every 3 days that we will be there (sometimes the t-shirt is needed if it ends up being sunny instead of snowy.)
-We also bring along a scarf, hat and gloves for going out at night that is different than the ski scarf, hat and gloves we wear during the day, which is typically damp by the end of a ski day.
+- For the non-ski time, we pack two shirts, a t-shirt, 3 pairs of underwear, and pants for every 3 days that we will be there.
+Sometimes the t-shirt is needed if it ends up being sunny instead of snowy.
+We also bring along a scarf, hat, and gloves for going out at night.
+It is different than the ski scarf, hat, and gloves we wear during the day.
+Those are typically damp by the end of a ski day.
 Also, don’t forget to bring along comfy pants/shorts and a t-shirt for sleeping.
-Oh, and a swimsuit and flip-flops are a must on a ski vacation because ski vacations always include some jacuzzi time!
+Oh, and a swimsuit and flip-flops are a must on a ski vacation.
+Why?
+Because ski vacations always include some jacuzzi time!